OeschMe/Demo2Video-modder/README.md

 # Demo2Video-modder
 Automatic mod merge for the Demo2Video project

+Modder script will take timestamped backups of the files and fetch the modded/new files automatically.

+<sup><sub>Script still misses error handling, but it should work as is from proper D2V project folder.</sub></sup>

 ### This requires existing installation of Demo2Video!
 ### Options, if you don't have it installed
 1. Easiest way